edornd/argdantic/docs/guide/sources.md

 Of course, the command line arguments always have the highest priority, and they can be used to override any other input source.

 Since every command is virtually independent, **sources are part of the command definition**.
-This means that you can define different sources for different commands in the same CLI.
+This means that you can define different sources for different commands or models in the same CLI.

+## Static Sources

+The simplest kind of source is a static source, where the values are defined at the time of the command definition.

 For instance, the following example defines a single command with many different sources: